-Many people interpret the language of the Guru Granth Sahib Ji symbolically since the Gurus have imposed layers of words on reality, demonstrating that language cannot directly approach the Real.
-For example, the term ‘yamas’ has been used for the gods of death which is found in Hinduism, but the name Azrael has also been used, who is the angel of death in Islam and is also, perhaps, mentioned in the Book of Tobit.
+Many people interpret the language of the Guru Granth Sahib symbolically since the Gurus have imposed layers of words on reality, demonstrating that language cannot directly approach the Real.
+For example, the term ‘Yamas’ has been used for the god of death and his minions which is found in Hinduism and Buddhism, but the name Azrael has also been used, who is the angel of death in Islam and is also mentioned in the Book of Tobit.
 A literalist might wonder what the ‘real’ name and nature of these beings that gather the dead actually is.

-Sikhism rejects any form of idol worship including worship of pictures of the Gurus.
-Although some of the Gurus did pose for paintings, none of these historical paintings has survived.
-Any subsequent paintings of the Gurus are considered to be for inspirational purposes only and should not be regarded as objects of worship themselves.
+Other paintings of the Gurus are considered to be for educational or inspirational purposes only and are not regarded as objects of worship themselves.